-He has published 25 books including his soon to be released memoir, You Don't Have to Say You Love Me, his first picture book, Thunder Boy Jr, and the novel, The Absolutely True Diary of a Part-Time Indian, from Little, Brown Books for Children; What I've Stolen, What I've Earned, poetry, from Hanging Loose Press; and Blasphemy: New and Selected Stories, from Grove Press.
+He has published 25 books including his soon to be released memoir, You Don't Have to Say You Love Me, his first picture book, Thunder Boy Jr, and young adult novel, The Absolutely True Diary of a Part-Time Indian, both from Little, Brown Books for Young Readers; What I've Stolen, What I've Earned, a book of poetry, from Hanging Loose Press; and Blasphemy: New and Selected Stories, from Grove Press.

 He has also published the 20th Anniversary edition of his classic book of stories, The Lone Ranger and Tonto Fistfight in Heaven.

 Smoke Signals, the movie he wrote and co-produced, won the Audience Award and Filmmakers Trophy at the 1998 Sundance Film Festival.